 2) Meet the language requirements.

 You must be able to communicate and work in English, French or both.
-Note that you must provide Citizenship and Immigration Canada proof of your language proficiency.
-This means that you must take a language test from an agency approved by Canada Immigration and Citizenship (CIC) and meet the minimum level of the Canadian Language Benchmark 5 in speaking, reading, listening and writing in either English or French.
+Note that you must provide Immigration, Refugees and Citizenship Canada proof of your language proficiency.
+This means that you must take a language test from an agency approved by Immigration Refugees and Citizenship Canada (IRCC) and meet the minimum level of the Canadian Language Benchmark 5 in speaking, reading, listening and writing in either English or French.
 Once you've taken the appropriate language test, there are charts on this page that you can use to determine your Canadian Language Benchmark level.